hemangjain17/Lennys-Assisstant/README.md

 3.  **Maximal Marginal Relevance (MMR)**: Intentionally filters and diversifies search results to prevent the LLM context from being filled with repetitive statements from the same episode.
 4.  **Smart Context Expansion**: Automatically pulls adjacent chunks preceding and succeeding a highly relevant match, providing the LLM with the complete conversational thread.

-#### What We Excluded & Why:
-1.  **Native Audio-to-Text Processing**: Pre-processed transcripts were used to guarantee absolute text accuracy, avoiding common transcription errors (e.g. mistranscribed guest names or technical product terms).
-2.  **Multi-Tenant Authorization**: Out-of-scope for V1 to focus development and evaluation entirely on RAG performance, search precision, and the reasoning agent loop.

 ---

 ## ⚖️ Risks and Trade-offs